 Over the years I’ve picked up a few tips and tricks that I’ve found to be very useful so I thought it would be helpful to list some of them below:

 - Toothpaste – yes that’s right, toothpaste!
 This is a tip I picked up many moons ago and have found it to be invaluable.
 Get an old toothbrush with a little bit of Childs toothpaste on it and thoroughly clean the bit after you’ve soaked it for a while.
 This will not only help to clean every part of it it will also help horses to salivate, making the bit more responsive.
-If you have trouble getting your horse to except the bit it can also help with that.
+If you have trouble getting your horse to accept the bit it can also help with that.
 I use children’s toothpaste because it has less fluoride than adult toothpaste.

-- A machine washable bag or old pillowcase – remove any of the washable parts of your tack and put them in a machine washable bag or an old pillowcase.
+- A machine-washable bag or old pillowcase – remove any of the washable parts of your tack and put them in a machine-washable bag or an old pillowcase.
 This will not only help to protect your washing machine from the heavy buckles but it will prevent them from getting tangled up.
 You don’t need to put the numnah or saddle blanket in the bag, this can be put in the washing machine without a bag.

-- Metal polish – if you’re looking to get metal fastenings (such as buckles or D rings) really shiny then a little bit of metal polish will work wonders here, you could even use silver or brass polish depending on the colour of the metal.
+- Metal polish – if you’re looking to get metal fastenings (such as buckles or D rings) really shiny then a little bit of metal polish will work wonders here, you could even use silver or brass polish depending on the color of the metal.
 Just don’t use it on any part that goes in your horse’s mouth or near his eyes.